Braces Robina, Gold Coast

 Do Braces Work for Adults and Children?

 Although braces are most often recommended for use in young teenagers, it is possible to receive effective orthodontic treatment as an adult.
 There are, of course, some advantages to having orthodontic treatment earlier in life — when you are young, the jaw and underlying tissue is not yet fully developed, which means it is more flexible, making it more prone to movement.
 For this reason, orthodontic treatment in the form of braces generally produces results much quicker in teenagers than in adults.
 Additionally, once the teeth and jaws have finished developing, certain adjustments can no longer be made.
+At Malo Dental Gold Coast, our team of experts offer braces treatment at very high level.

 How Should I Take Care of My Braces?